Tipping and service culture in Las Vegas

 $

-💡 Cocktail Waitresses/Servers: $1-$2 per drink in casinos, even for complimentary drinks while gambling.
-Remember, these servers work for tips!
+💡 Cocktail Servers: $1-$2 per drink in casinos, even for complimentary drinks while gambling.

 Check Your Bill Before Adding Extra

-Many Vegas restaurants (especially for parties of 6+) automatically add 18-22% gratuity to your bill.
-Look for "Service Charge," "Gratuity Included," or similar wording.
+Many Vegas restaurants (especially for parties of 6+) automatically add 18-22% gratuity.

 Special Dining Scenarios